-A possible explanation for the marked, positive effect of IPF on NV optical linewidths is that the dynamics of NV formation are affected by preexisting lattice damage.
+We speculate that a possible explanation for the positive effect of IPF on NV optical linewidths is that the dynamics of NV formation are affected by preexisting lattice damage.
 Performing etching and electron beam lithography on structures with existing emitters imposes lattice damage on the complete structure, while implantation after the microfabrication might preferentially create emitters on sites with less lattice disorder.
-Dedicated studies are however required to single out the effect of IPF from carbon substitution alone.
+Dedicated studies are, however, required to single out the effect of IPF from carbon substitution alone.

 In conclusion, we demonstrate that carbon IPF creates NVs with on average lower charge-noise and reduced spectral diffusion compared to other NV creation approaches.
-We show that substituting nitrogen with carbon during implantation results in a similar NV yield for NV densities that allow optical isolation of single emitters.
+We show that substituting nitrogen with carbon during implantation results in similar NV densities for moderate implantation fluences that allow optical isolation of single emitters.
 We measure narrow linewidths with high probability: 48% of the measured NVs have an extrinsically broadened linewidth below 150 MHz, and this applies across the full measured range of diamond microstructure thicknesses down to $1.9 \,\mu$ m.
-We show that by implanting an ion species other than nitrogen, the creation of NVs displaying extreme linewidth broadening is avoided, confirming earlier conjectures [30, 31].
-Moreover, we demonstrate that our method is easy to implement, is reproducible and provides an advantage over conventional fabrication methods for different samples and implantation parameters.
+We show that by implanting an ion species other than nitrogen, the creation of NVs displaying extreme linewidth broadening is avoided, confirming earlier conjectures.^{31,32} Moreover, we demonstrate that our method is easy to implement, is reproducible, and provides an advantage over conventional fabrication methods for different samples and implantation parameters.